 Children's Wisconsin's urgent care does not provide preventive care services like physicals or vaccines.
 Your child's primary care doctor can provide these services.

-The emergency room is for more serious illnesses and injuries.
+The Emergency Department is for more serious illnesses and injuries.
 Below is a general guide to help you determine whether to seek urgent care or emergency care.
-You can also read this blog post to learn more about how to decide between taking your child to an urgent care clinic or to the ER.
+You can also read this blog post to learn more about how to decide between taking your child to an urgent care clinic or to the ED.

 Seek urgent care for:

 - Persistent cough not accompanied by breathing difficulties